 Unfortunately, too many marketplaces assume how their shoppers will see the site.
 They focus all of their design efforts on a single experience.

-- At a bare minimum, your eCommerce shop should work on computer, mobile, and tablet.
+- At a bare minimum, your eCommerce shop should work on computers, mobile phones, and tablets.
 Too many shops have desktop-only views that require zooming in and out on mobile to see the content properly.

 - Create well-labeled forms.
 This helps your user’s device autofill them with the information they typically have saved to the device.